James B. Campbell

 James B. Campbell (born December 18, 1953) is a performer, pedagogue, and author within the realm of percussion and is a respected figure in the development of the contemporary percussion ensemble.
 Campbell has toured extensively throughout the Americas, Europe, and Asia.

 Past associations

-Campbell received both his B.M. in Music Education and his M.M. in Percussion Pedagogue and Performance from Northern Illinois University.
+Campbell received both his Bachelor of Music in Music Education and his Master of Music in Percussion Pedagogue and Performance from Northern Illinois University.
 Beginning in 1984, he served as the principal instructor, arranger, and program coordinator for The Cavaliers Drum and Bugle Corps.
 Due to Campbell’s time with the Cavaliers he was inducted into the Drum Corps International Hall of Fame in 2008 as well as the Bands of America Hall of Fame in 2013.
 Campbell has also served as percussion director for the McDonald’s All-American High School Band and past president of the Percussive Arts Society.
 Among Campbell’s works for percussion, he has published with Hal Leonard Publishing, C.L.
 Barnhouse Co., C. Alan Publications, Innovative Percussion, Row-Loff Productions, Meredith Music, Alfred Publications, and Bachovich Music.